 · It is a very useful briefing sheet that can be used by those meeting with funders and responding to questions, to ensure they are fully briefed.

-Health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50 funder lists and COVID funder database by Registering Now; everything is free.
+Health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50+ grant funder lists and Funding Finder database.

 · Succinct – funders receive lots of applications and are often volunteers.
 A long bid is less likely to be read as thoroughly and the key points are likely to be more difficult to pick up.